 - multiple sclerosis

-However, there is little direct evidence to support these claims.
+However, there is no direct evidence to support these claims.

 Although people may use the oil in any way they choose, the main claim is that RSO can treat cancer.
-At present, however, there is little to no evidence to support claims that it cures cancer directly.
+However, there is currently little to no evidence to support claims that it cures the disease directly.

 Researchers have been studying cannabis and THC, the main component in RSO, for many years.
-Some evidence supports the use of the compound in cancer therapy.
+Some evidence supports the compound’s use in cancer therapy.

-For instance, a study in Molecular Cancer Therapeutics found that a combination of CBD and THC enhanced the effects of radiation therapy in rodents.
-This appears promising, as it suggests that cannabis compounds might make standard cancer treatment better.
+For instance, an older study from 2014 found that a combination of CBD and THC enhanced the effects of radiation therapy in rodents.
+This appears promising, as it suggests that cannabis compounds might improve standard cancer treatments.

 Although it did appear to reduce her specific type of cancer, the girl died from other complications unrelated to its use.

-This makes it hard to draw any firm conclusions about the effect that the oil would have had on the cancer cells in the long-term, or to call the treatment a success.
+This makes it hard to draw any firm conclusions about the effect the oil would have had on the cancer cells in the long term, so it is difficult to view the treatment as a success.

-Their research indicated that both THC and CBD could be helpful as a supplementary treatment for pancreatic cancer, and they urged the completion of more clinical studies using cannabinoids for pancreatic cancer.
+The research indicated that both THC and CBD could help as supplementary treatments for pancreatic cancer.
+The authors urged more clinical studies to look into using cannabinoids for pancreatic cancer.

-A separate review in Frontiers in Pharmacology studied the overall body of research into cannabinoids and their effects regarding cancer.
-The researchers noted that the majority of animal studies find that the active compounds in cannabis are capable of effectively decreasing tumor growth.
+A separate 2016 review studied the overall body of research into cannabinoids and their effects regarding cancer.
+The researchers noted that most animal studies found that the active compounds in cannabis could effectively decrease tumor growth.

-Also, although they are limited, the few human studies to date do show promise — particularly in the realm of preventing or slowing the growth of tumors.
+Also, although they are limited, the few human studies to date do show promise, particularly in preventing or slowing tumor growth.

 These initial results look positive, but it is still too early to make any broad statements about cannabis and cancer therapy.
-More long-term studies using RSO or cannabis in humans would need to help back up any claims with strong evidence.
+With this in mind, more long-term studies using RSO or cannabis in humans would need to help back up any claims with strong evidence.

 THC is a psychoactive substance, and some people are more sensitive to it than others.

-THC causes the “high” that most people associate with cannabis.
-As a result, it can cause temporary mental impairment, so people should not use machinery or drive while using RSO.
+It causes the euphoric feeling that most people associate with cannabis.
+As a result, it can cause temporary mental impairment, so individuals should not operate machinery or drive while using RSO.

-High doses of THC may also cause a number of side effects involving the brain, such as:
+High doses of THC may also cause several side effects involving the brain, such as: